JonnieCache/fml/README.md

 ## Fix My Life

-FML is an app in which you assign yourself tasks to do, and assign various point values to them.
+FML is an app in which you give yourself tasks to do, and assign various point values to them.
 You log the completions of the tasks, and clock up a running total of points.
 In other words, it's a standard task tracking app with elements of gamification.
 It also has an ugly purple color scheme.
 [You can sign up and use it here.](http://fml.cleverna.me)

 ## Getting Started